roboconf/roboconf.github.io/en/roadmap.md

 	* Study TOSCA support.

-Roboconf 0.9 will be released in April 2017.
+Roboconf 0.9 will be released in June 2017.